MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 ## License

-Application and Code Assessment Toolkit for Java is a free, open source tool at no-cost, and licensed under the [same license as the upstream WindUp project](https://github.com/windup/windup/blob/master/LICENSE).
+The Application and Code Assessment Toolkit for Java is a free, open source tool at no-cost, and licensed under the [same license as the upstream WindUp project](https://github.com/windup/windup/blob/master/LICENSE).

 ## Frequently asked questions

-Q: Where can I download the latest version of Application and Code Assessment Toolkit for Java?
+Q: Where can I download the latest version of the Application and Code Assessment Toolkit for Java?

 You can download `appcat` from [aka.ms/appcat/azure-appcat-cli-latest.zip](https://aka.ms/appcat/azure-appcat-cli-latest.zip).

-Q: Where can I find more information about Application and Code Assessment Toolkit for Java?
+Q: Where can I find more information about the Application and Code Assessment Toolkit for Java?

 When you download `appcat`, you get a *docs* directory with all the information you need to get started.